rayidghani/ews/README.md

 1. [triage_config.yaml](triage/triage_config.yaml):

 #### Running triage
-Triage is installed on the server.
-It gets data from the postgresql server and runs models based on what we define in the config file above.
+Once triage is installed on the server, it gets data from the postgresql server and runs models based on what we define in the config file above.
 To run, type:
-``python3 run.py -c configfilename ''
+``python run.py -c configfilename ''

 **Choices to Make**
 1. replace flag